Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 print("zymkey secp256k1 public key:\n%s" % pub_key)
 ```

-#### Generate our Ethereum public address/account from our secp256k1 public key
+#### Generate the Ethereum public address/account from the secp256k1 public key

 The next step covers generating an Ethereum public address.
 An Ethereum address is akin to a user's account number on the Ethereum network and will be used to identify your transactions.
 Ethereum addresses look like this: `0x15C25E6EB5dE729d7e310d059e59659cCB86E6f6`.